mappingvermont/gfw-annual-loss-processing/2_Cumulate-Results-and-Create-API-Datasets/README.md

 |12|10|2301.92479254|1.1405613065553998E-5
 |10|30|9881.107236421|1.35012201795243E-4

-And for extent, biomass, or gain data these columns will be tacked on to our polygon data.
+And for extent or biomass data these columns will be tacked on to our polygon data.

 | thresh | area |
 | --- | --- |